 A Japanese saw is a pull stroke saw made of very thin steel.
 It is known for faster cutting and less mess..
 Japanese saws are ideal for precision cutting.

 A pruning saw is designed for trimming trees or large bushes and might have a tapering straight or a curved blade.
 Pruning saws can be attached to pole to reach treetops or high branches.

-How to Choose the Best Hand Saw
+How to Choose the Best all purpose Hand Saw

 Before you invest in your own hand saws, think about how you’re going to be using them.
 Understand your needs, and match that to the types of saws above.
 Choosing the correct type of hand saw for your specific job will help ensure that you can get the job done right.